Judges for the category awards are:

 Formerly at National Institutes of Health, USA

-Barts and The London School of Medicine and Dentistry, UK
+Barts and the London School of Medicine, UK

 Computational and high-throughput studies in genomics and systems biology